NoamRa/useful_scripts/README.md

-# useful_scripts
+# useful scripts
-A collection of scripts created, collected or adapted.
+Consolidating a collection of scripts created or adapted.